TIANJIN TRAVEL GUIDE

 Head to the Tianjin Eye for a view of the city or sample some of the local delicacies along the food street.
 Shop in one of the many malls or head to the expansive aquarium or Happy Valley theme park.

-Luxury: 5 star hotels are relatively cheap with most costing around ¥1000.
+Luxury: 5-star hotels are relatively cheap with the most costing around ¥1000.

 Transport: A Taxi or a Didi around the city cost around 10 RMB for a 10 -15 minute journey, whilst 30-40 minute journeys cost around 40 – 60 RMB.
 Metro journeys start at 5 RMB and Buses cost 2 RMB.

 Street food snacks start at 10 RMB whilst sit-down meals at local restaurants cost around 30-40 RMB per dish.

 Buffets or more high-end restaurants cost around 200 RMB whilst western food costs anywhere between 100 – 400 RMB.